hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 Multi-selection consists of:

 1. `Header Column / Select`: Used in the table's header row.
-This acts as the parent checkbox, allowing the selection or deselection of all child rows on a single page simultaneously.
+This acts as the parent checkbox, allowing the selection or deselection of all child rows in a single table simultaneously.

 ![Example of multi-selection in a table header](/assets/components/table/multi-select-header.png)